-On the first occasion, the child in question will be interviewed by the class teacher, in the presence of the victim at some stage, and an amicable solution suggested that supports the victim and informs the perpetrator of the bullying.
+- School staff must act and importantly be seen to act firmly against bullying wherever and whenever it happens. - The child in question will be interviewed by the class teacher, in the presence of the victim at some stage, and an amicable solution suggested that supports the victim and informs the child who is bullying.
 (A child who is bullying is often unaware of the impact of their actions on other children.
-When the distress caused is pointed out it will usually stop.)

-- Steps in the first instance will be taken to remind the perpetrator that such behaviour is not tolerated or should not be repeated.
-This will include the use of sanctions in line with the school's behaviour policy. - If a child continues to bully others, the Deputy Headteacher will interview the children concerned.
-If the Deputy Headteacher considers the matter to be of a more serious nature, the Headteacher will be informed and will also interview the children concerned.
+When the distress caused is pointed out it will usually stop.) - Steps in the first instance will be taken to remind the child that such behaviour is not tolerated or should not be repeated.
+This will include the use of sanctions in line with the school's behaviour policy. - If a child continues to bully others, the Headteacher will be informed and will also speak to the children concerned.
 Parents will then be contacted and notified of the most appropriate course of action to be taken. - In extreme cases the child who is bullying may be taken home.
-Upon return to school, should the child continue to bully then they may be excluded for a fixed period of time. - If, after the fixed period of exclusion, there are any further incidents, permanent exclusion from school will follow in line with Local Authority guidance. - All incidents of bullying should be recorded and monitored.
-The record should include details about the nature of the incident, the action taken and a list of the people who were notified.
+Upon return to school, should the child continue to bully then they may be excluded for a fixed period of time. - If, after the fixed period of exclusion, there are any further incidents, permanent exclusion from school will follow in line with Local Authority guidance.